DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Keep in mind that it took us an hour or two to figure all this out.
 Sometimes we find that others have done this for us.

 **Exercise.** Download the WEO file.
 What happens when you open it in Excel?
 (You can use the link in the code.
-Or Google `IMF WEO`, look for the most recent link, and choose Entire Dataset.)
+Or Google "IMF WEO", look for the most recent link, and choose Entire Dataset.)

 **Exercise.**  Why were we able to spread the `read_csv` statement over several lines?